2021 Mayor's Water Challenge - April 1 - 30, 2021

-The annual Wyland National Mayor’s Challenge for Water Conservation is relaunching in August as part of national water quality month after the program was postponed in April due to the coronavirus.
-The program, presented by the Wyland Foundation and Toyota, encourages residents across America to make small changes in their lives to better manage our water resources and improve the health of our ocean, lakes, rivers, streams and wetlands.
+The annual Wyland National Mayor’s Challenge for Water Conservation, presented by the Wyland Foundation and Toyota, encourages residents across America to make small changes in their lives to better manage our water resources and improve the health of our ocean, lakes, rivers, streams and wetlands.

 “It’s more important than ever to maintain smart habits that support the health of the world around us -- especially when it comes to our water and air,” said marine life artist and conservationist Robert Wyland.
 “If COVID has taught us anything, it’s that we can change behaviors for the benefit of everybody.”